whitelunarium/pages_fork/_posts/gamify/2025-03-13-bankanalytics.md

         if (!response.ok) throw new Error(`Failed to fetch ${category} data`);
         const transactions = await response.json();

-        // Update the chart with the new data updateChart(category, transactions);
+        updateChart(category, transactions);
     } catch (error) {
         console.error(`Error fetching ${category} data:`, error);